hazelcast/hazelcast-nodejs-client/README.md

 # 7. Using Node.js Client with Hazelcast IMDG

+This chapter provides information on how you can use Hazelcast IMDG's data structures in the Node.js client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

 ## 7.1.
 Node.js Client API Overview

 Most of the functions in the API return `Promise`.
 Therefore, you need to be familiar with the concept of promises to use the Node.js client.
-If not, you can learn about them using various online resources.
+If not, you can learn about them using various online resources, e.g., the [Promise JS](https://www.promisejs.org/) website.

 Promises provide a better way of working with callbacks.
-You can chain asynchronous functions by `then()` function of promise.
+You can chain asynchronous functions by the `then()` function of promise.
 Also, you can use `async/await`, if you use Node.js 8 and higher versions.

-If you are ready to go, let's start to use Hazelcast Node.js client!
+If you are ready to go, let's start to use Hazelcast Node.js client.

-The first step is configuration.
+The first step is the configuration.
 You can configure the Node.js client declaratively or programmatically.
 We will use the programmatic approach throughout this chapter.
-Please refer to the [Node.js Client Declarative Configuration section](#declarative-configuration) for details.
+See the [Programmatic Configuration section](#programmatic-configuration) for details.

+The following is an example on how to create a `ClientConfig` object and configure it programmatically:

 ```javascript
 var clientConfig = new Config.ClientConfig();